Department of Justice is now the Department of Communities and Justice. Find out more >

 You should get legal advice about the strength of your case and whether you should consider settling your case when you receive the defence.

-A cross-claim is where the defendant files a claim against you because they say you should pay them money or give them goods.
+A cross-claim is where the defendant files a claim against you because they say you should pay them money.

 If you receive a cross-claim you have the same options to respond as those listed on this page including admitting the claim or filing a defence.